 When looking for the right funeral trust administrator for you, one of the most important elements to consider is the quality of the partnership and the value it can bring.
 For instance, check to make sure your trustee is a fiduciary—which means they operate with your best interests above all else.
 Using a fiduciary helps ensure you and your organization are listened to and your goals come first.

-Part of the right trustee partnership also means finding someone who you can connect with annually, or more often, to review your trust and make necessary changes.
+Part of the right trustee partnership also means finding someone who you can connect with on a regular basis to review your trust and make necessary changes.
 You deserve service that’s responsive, so finding a partner who will give you a direct number can really help when you have questions or need to make changes.

 Valuable reporting and recordkeeping